maeph/JUG-Lucene/README.md

 a) direct Lucene indexing and searching

-b) Solr indexing and searching - WIP
+b) Solr indexing and searching

-c) Elasticsearch indexing and searching - WIP
+c) Elasticsearch indexing and searching